 What could be easier than filling out a Medicaid application on my own?

-Can’t I just go down to my local Medicaid office, pick up and fill out an application, turn it in, and I'm qualified?
+Can’t I just go to my local Medicaid office, pick up and fill out an application, turn it in, and be qualified?
 Not exactly.

-While there are medical, asset, and income qualification issues, other aspects come into play when a caseworker evaluates your application.
+While medical, asset, and income qualification issues exist, other aspects come into play when a caseworker evaluates your application.
 Here we will discuss some of those issues and highlight the need to understand precisely what the application is asking and how answers will be evaluated.

 The home of a Medicaid applicant only retains its exempt status if the person intends to return to the home.
 But let’s be honest.
 Unless a person is discharged to a nursing home to receive a short period of therapy and rehabilitation, that person is not likely to come out of the nursing home.
 In other words, the applicant knows, the family knows, and the caseworker knows that the person is not likely ever to return home.
 Nonetheless, the question needs to be answered with a “yes” or the home loses its exempt status.

-When to file the Medicaid application can be a difficult issue as well due to the convoluted Medicaid laws and regulations.
+Determining when to file the Medicaid application can be a difficult issue as well due to the convoluted Medicaid laws and regulations.
 In recent years, rules have changed for qualifying for Medicaid.
 The two most commonly discussed rules are the look-back period and the calculation of the penalty period.
 The look-back period is the time frame during which Medicaid can “look back” at your finances to ensure that you meet all the rules for qualifying for Medicaid.
 The look-back period is nothing more than the length of time for which Medicaid can require you to provide your financial information.
-The calculation of the penalty period is determining how long you may have to wait to be eligible for Medicaid depending upon asset transfers you have made.
+The calculation of the penalty period determines how long you may have to wait to be eligible for Medicaid, depending upon asset transfers you have made.

 An elder law attorney in your state will have a complete list of information that the state requires to be submitted with the Medicaid application.
 Read our article on why it may make sense to hire an elder care attorney to assist you with the Medicaid application.